Boosting Active Defense Persistence: A Two-Stage Defense Framework Combining Interruption and Poisoning Against Deepfake: METHOD

 \subsection{Perturbation Fusion Optimization}

 The interruption perturbation and the subsequent poisoning perturbation are then synergistically combined into a unified perturbation.
-Directly combining the two defensive goals into a single weighted-sum loss function is often suboptimal, as competing gradients can lead to functional conflicts.
+Directly combining the two defensive goals into a single weighted-sum loss function is often suboptimal, as competing gradients can lead to functional conflicts \cite{b18}.
 To avoid this, our intensity separation mechanism decouples the two tasks spatially by utilizing the low-intensity regions of the primary interruption perturbation.
 This strategy allows both the interruption and poisoning functions to operate effectively without mutual interference, ensuring a more effective and efficient unified perturbation.
 The process of this mechanism is illustrated in Fig. \ref{fig:02}.

-The mechanism employs a region-based fusion strategy.
 To avoid the challenges of a direct multi-objective optimization via a single loss function, this mechanism employs a region-based fusion strategy.
 It works by first identifying the regions within the initial interruption perturbation $W_0$, where the signal magnitude is low.
 The poisoning mask $M_d$, is then generated to isolate these low-intensity areas, designating them as the channels for the poisoning component.
 Furthermore, an attenuation coefficient $\beta$ scales the poisoning perturbation's strength, ensuring it is applied precisely where it will not interfere with the high-intensity components of the interruption. we compute the magnitude map:

-The exponential term is used to precisely control the allocation of the poisoning perturbation.
-It ensures that the poisoning is applied most strongly in regions, creating a smooth and effective fusion.
+where $\tau$ is a predefined threshold and the exponential term $e^{-\beta\cdot|W_0|}$ functions as a principled soft-assignment strategy for adversarial budget allocation.
+Theoretically, the magnitude of $|W_0|$ represents the local sensitivity required to maintain the interruption effect.
+By employing exponential decay, the framework ensures that poisoning energy is adaptively concentrated in regions with minimal interruption signals, effectively navigating the trade-off between the two defensive functions.
+Compared to a rigid binary mask, this continuous scaling offers a more fine-grained optimization landscape within the region.
+By assigning weights based on magnitude rather than a uniform binary value, it provides informative gradients that guide the optimizer to prioritize less sensitive regions.
+This mechanism mitigates the optimization rigidity often associated with discrete masking, reducing potential functional conflicts during the iterative fusion process.

 The poisoning perturbation $\delta$ is then optimized within these masked regions $M_d$.
-The final unified perturbation $\delta_{\text{final}}$ is created by adding the poisoning perturbations to the initial interruption perturbation $W_0$ and clipping the result to maintain the correct range.
-This process is iterated to achieve an optimal balance.
+Since this stage requires precise convergence within the residuals, we employ a constrained iterative optimization strategy.
+The update rule is formulated as: